thinktanktom/keras-to-tensorflowjs/README.md

 ## Creating the Web Page

 The web page can be created in different ways.
-I used HTML and Javascript.
+I used the original from [here](https://github.com/dkreider/tensorflowjs-cat-vs-dog) and modified it to accept webcam images.

 ## Hosting it on a local server